sfc-gh-dcole/SnowConvertDDLExportScripts/Vertica/README.md

 ## 1 Vertica To Snowflake DDL Migration

-In the absence of a third party tool to perform migration of Vertica SQL to snowflake, this utility can be used by snowflake employees who are involved in such a project.
+In the absence of a third party tool to perform migration of Vertica SQL to snowflake, this utility can be used.

-    ●	Configuration
-    ●	Execution

 ### Configuration

 #### Python dependencies are:

-●	Vertica Python Connector
+* Vertica Python Connector
-●	Pandas
+* Pandas
-●	sqlparse
+* sqlparse

+To install do
 ```
-    To install do pip install -r requirements.txt
+ pip install -r requirements.txt
 ```

 #### Python scripts

-The scripts can be located at ./Scripts Included with the scripts is a sample configuration file.
+The scripts can be located at `./Scripts` folder.
+Included with the scripts is a sample configuration file.
 The next section describes the config file.

 ![Python Scripts](DocumentationImages/PythonScripts.png)

-The python scripts are :-
+The python scripts are:

-      ●	vertMain.py		This is the script that is called from the command line ●	SFConfig.py		Class file for SF configuration
+*	vertMain.py		    This is the script that is called from the command line
+*	SFConfig.py		    Class file for SF configuration
-      ●	VerticaConfig.py	Class file for Vertica configuration ●	VerticaDBCalls.py	Class file containing Vertica DB methods ●	SFConvert.py		Class file containing the DDL migration and Snowflake DB methods
+*	VerticaConfig.py	Class file for Vertica configuration
+*	VerticaDBCalls.py	Class file containing Vertica DB methods
+*	SFConvert.py		Class file containing the DDL migration and Snowflake DB methods

-Sample configuration files:-
+Sample configuration files:

-      ●	sfConf.txt		Details on snowflake config
+*	sfConf.txt		    Details on snowflake config
-      ●	verticaConf.txt		Details on vertica config.
+*	verticaConf.txt		Details on vertica config.

 #### Vertica Config

-The following file is an example of the Vertica file.(Example: ./verticaConf.txt)
+The following file is an example of the Vertica file.(Example: `./verticaConf.txt`)

 ```
 [vertica]